decisionpatterns/na.tools/README.md

 Missing values may have different values.
 Replacement values may (or may not) be affected by the ording of the vector.
 Cummatative.
 The vectors here are all *commutative*, i.e. they don't depend on the order of the vector.
-*Non-cummative*, order dependent methods are common to time series data and are found in the **na.ts.tools** package.
+*Non-commutative*, order dependent methods are common to time series data and are found in the **na.ts.tools** package.

 (When imputing in a table, variable imputation is also called